 This work is supported by the Provost Mentorship Fellow.
 Learn more about the Provost Fellows Program.

-At UO we recognize that there is no such thing as one magical mentor who will have all of the answers.
-Instead we support the idea of a mentoring network, described by the National Center for Faculty Development and Diversity.
-We can help you build that network.
+At UO we recognize that there is no such thing as one magical mentor who will have all the answers.
+Instead, we support the idea of a mentoring network.
+The National Center for Faculty Development and Diversity offers a Mentoring Map as a guide.